Activeyixiao/topic-specific-vector/README.md

 ## Introduction

 Static word vectors remain important in applications where word meaning has to be modelled in the absence of context.

-In this project, we propose a method for learning high-quality static word vector by taking advantage of contextualized language models (BERT,RoBERTa).
+In our paper (Deriving Word Vectors from Contextualized Language Models - using Topic-Aware Mention Selection), we propose a method for learning high-quality static word vector by taking advantage of contextualized language models (BERT,RoBERTa).
 Instread of representing a word as a single vector, we model each word as several vectors which derive its semantic properties from articles of different topics (economics, politics, education, and so on).

 For example, our representation for word "banana" have several topics-specific vectors corresponding to the topics of food, biology, industury.
 This make our static word vector become context sensitive in some sense.
+Not only does these topic-specifc-vector take advantage of diversived context, the topic partition

-This repository will guide you step by step to obtain these word-topic-vectors.
+This open source implementaton will guide you step by step to obtain these word-topic-vectors.
 Also, you could skip these steps and directly download all the word-vector experimented in our paper.

 ## Building word-topic-vectors from scratch